 In 2003, I started another mortgage company using the same employee based philosophy.
 The concept still worked.
 We grew to include 106 employees and funded 3903 loans in 2006.
 Again, we prided ourselves on moving loans quickly through the process and the quality of our loans.
 We averaged a 13 to 14 calendar day processing time while the industry average was over 30 days.
 The mortgage market was changing in late 2006.
 Many programs were eliminated due to poor loan performance.
 The cost of originating loans (direct mail) was eating up all the profit.
 The decision was made to shut the company down at the end of 2006.
 The timing was good because the mortgage tsunami was coming and would wipe out the majority of the mortgage companies in 2007 & 2008.

 Commercial Loan Corporation was started in 2007.
-Most of our activity was funding fix and flip loans until 2017.
+Most of our activity was funding home rehabilitation loans until 2017.
 In June of 2017, my nephew referred me a loan for a family that was trying to preserve their parents’ Proposition 13 tax rate.
-I didn’t know anything about this type of lending.
+I didn’t know anything about this type of lending at the time.
 After doing my research and working with our attorney, we funded that loan.
-We realized that this was an underserved market and shifted our focus to these types of loans.
+We realized that this was an under served market and shifted our focus to these types of loans.
+Since that time we have become one of the most respected Trust & Estate lenders in California.
 I put together what I consider an “all-star” team to provide the best service in the business.

 The Commercial Loan Corporation Team